elastic/e2e-testing/e2e/tooling.md

 ```

 It will generate the website under the `./docs` directory (which is ignored in Git).
 You'll be able to navigate through any feature file and test scenario in a website.

+## Noticing the test framework
+To generate the notice files for this project:

+1. Execute `make notice` to generate NOTICE.txt file.